- Facts to Know

-The excruciating throb of a migraine, often accompanied by nausea or sensitivity to light and sound, can be brutally painful.
-As anyone who's suffered a migraine can tell you, these headaches, when left untreated or treated ineffectively, can disrupt every aspect of a person's life, from the ability to work to day-to-day activities and relationships.
-They can eventually lead to a loss of self-confidence, sense of control and self-esteem.
+Migraines differ from other types of headaches in that they are brutally painful and are often accompanied by nausea or sensitivity to light and sound.
+As anyone who's suffered a migraine can tell you, these headaches can disrupt every aspect of a person's life, from the ability to work to day-to-day activities to relationships.
+They can eventually lead to lower self-confidence and a feeling of losing control.

-Migraine is a biologically based disorder.
-Its symptoms are the result of changes in the brain, not a weakness in character or an inappropriate reaction to stress.
 For many years, scientists believed migraines were linked to the dilation and constriction of blood vessels in the head.
-They now believe migraine is caused by inherited abnormalities in certain cells in the brain.
-People with migraine have an enduring predisposition to attacks triggered by a range of factors.
-Specific, abnormal genes have been identified for some forms of migraine.
+They now believe migraine results from inherited abnormalities in certain brain cells.
+People with migraine are predisposed to attacks triggered by a range of factors.
+Specific, abnormal genes have been identified for some migraine forms.

-People who get migraine headaches appear to have special sensitivities to various triggers, such as bright lights, odors, stress, the menstrual cycle, weather changes or certain foods and beverages.
+Most migraine sufferers appear to be sensitive to various triggers, such as the menstrual cycle, weather changes, skipped meals, disturbed sleep, bright lights, odors, stress, or certain foods and beverages.

-The pain of a migraine is usually described as one-sided and is intense, throbbing or pounding and is felt in the forehead, temple, ear and/or jaw, around the eye or over the entire head.
-It may include nausea and vomiting and can last a few hours, a day or even up to three days.
+Migraine sufferers often describe the pain of the headache as one-sided and intense, throbbing or pounding.
+They usually describe feeling the pain in the forehead, temple, ear and/or jaw, around the eye or over the entire head.
+It may include nausea and vomiting and can last anywhere from a few hours up to three days.

-People who suffer from migraines may also experience cutaneous allodynia, a condition in which you feel pain on your scalp from a source that should not cause pain, such as a single strand of hair.
+People who suffer from migraines may also experience cutaneous allodynia, a condition in which you feel pain on your scalp from a source that should not cause pain, such as brushing your hair.

-Migraines can strike as often as nearly every day or as rarely as once every few years.
-Some women experience migraines at predictable times such as when menstruation begins or every Saturday morning after a stressful work week.
+Migraines can strike as often as almost every day or as rarely as once every few years.
+Some women get migraines in predictable patterns, such as when menstruation begins or every Saturday morning after a stressful work week.

 In addition to the classic migraine described above, migraine headaches can take several other forms:

-- Basilar artery migraine: Basilar artery migraine involves a disturbance of a major brain artery.
+- Migraine with brainstem aura: Migraine with brainstem aura involves a disturbance of a major brain artery.
 Preheadache symptoms include vertigo, double vision and poor muscular coordination.
-This type of migraine occurs primarily in adolescent and young adult women and is often associated with the menstrual cycle.

-- Status migrainosus: This is a rare and severe type of migraine that can last 72 hours or longer.
+- Status migrainosus: This is a debilitating migraine attack that can last 72 hours or longer.
 The pain and nausea are so intense that sufferers are often hospitalized.
 The use of certain drugs can trigger status migrainosus.
-Neurologists report that many of their status migrainosus patients were depressed and anxious before they experienced headache attacks.
+Neurologists report that many of their status migrainosus patients were depressed and anxious before they started getting headache attacks.

-- Chronic migraine: Chronic migraine, which affects approximately 2 percent of the population, is defined as headaches that occur at least 15 days a month for at least three months.
-In addition, to be diagnosed with chronic migraine, an individual must also have two or more of the following symptoms on eight or more days a month for at least three months: moderate to severe headaches; headaches on one side of the head; pulsating head pain; headaches aggravated by routine physical activity; headaches that cause nausea, vomiting or both; or headaches coupled with sensitivity to light and sound.
+Chronic migraine is a secondary diagnosis for some people who have migraines.
+It affects about 5 percent of the world population.
+Chronic migraine is when you have headaches at least half the month and some are full-blown migraines.
+To receive a diagnosis, you must have tension-type or migraine headaches that occur at least 15 days a month for at least three months.
+In addition, you must have two or more of the following symptoms on eight or more days a month for at least three months: moderate to severe headaches; headaches on one side of the body; pulsating head pain; headaches aggravated by routine physical activity; headaches that cause nausea, vomiting or both; or headaches coupled with sensitivity to light or sound.

-Because migraine headaches are believed to have a genetic component, it's important that your health care practitioner review your family history.
-Even if you are not aware that a relative suffered from migraines, consider information you may know about, such as past illnesses and lifestyles.
-Keep in mind that the term "migraine" was not used much until the 1950s, and even then many migraines were not diagnosed or referred to as "migraines."
+Because migraine headaches may have a genetic component, it's important that you talk to your health care professional about your family history.
+Even if you are not sure whether any of your relatives suffered from migraines, try to think of past illnesses and lifestyles that may have indicated headaches.
+Keep in mind that the term "migraine" was not used until the 1950s, and even then many migraines were not diagnosed or referred to by this term.